tanshen/fast-rcnn/README.md

 There're a couple of files you have to modify.

 ### kaggle.py
-We have to create a file `kaggle.py` in the directory `$FRCNN_ROOT/lib/datasets`, where `$FRCNN_ROOT` is your path to fast-rcnn directory, e.g. `/home/coldmanck/fast-rcnn`.
-This file defines some functions which tell fast rcnn how to read ground truth boxes and how to find images on disk.
+The file `kaggle.py` in the directory `$FRCNN_ROOT/lib/datasets` (`$FRCNN_ROOT` is your path to fast-rcnn directory, e.g. `/home/coldmanck/fast-rcnn`) defines some functions which tell fast rcnn how to read ground truth boxes and how to find images on disk.
 Following the example file [inria.py](https://github.com/EdisonResearch/fast-rcnn/blob/master/lib/datasets/inria.py) created by [zeyuanxy's instruction](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) , I mainly modified some functions below.
 You may want to read below along with my [kaggle.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/kaggle.py).

 **In function `__init__(self, image_set, devkit_path)`**